-The Bighorn solar project is being built on 728ha of land on the EVRAZ Rocky Mountain steel property in the city of Pueblo in Colorado.
-It will produce 300MW of direct current (DC) and 240MW of alternating current (AC).
+The Bighorn solar project is built on 728ha (1,800 acres) of land on the EVRAZ Rocky Mountain steel property in the city of Pueblo, Colorado.
+It generates 300MW of direct current (DC) and 240MW of alternating current (AC).

-The facility will be installed with more than 750,000 solar panels, which will be bifacial solar photovoltaic (PV) modules on single-axis trackers.
+The facility is powered by more than 750,000 solar panels, which are bifacial solar photovoltaic (PV) modules on single-axis trackers.

-The power generated from the project will be purchased by Xcel Energy under a 20-year power purchase agreement (PPA) and supplied to the EVRAZ Rocky Mountain steel mill facility in Pueblo, which recycles scrap metal into new, clean steel.
+The power generated from the project is purchased by Xcel Energy under a 20-year power purchase agreement (PPA).
+The generated electricity is then supplied to the EVRAZ Rocky Mountain steel mill facility, which recycles scrap metal into new, clean steel.

-The solar farm will provide cost-effective electricity to ensure the operation and expansion of the EVRAZ steel mill.
-EVRAZ will be the first steel mill in the North American region to largely depend on solar power once the power project becomes operational.
-Bighorn will be one of the largest on-site solar projects, meeting the power needs of a single customer in the US.
+The solar farm is intended to provide cost-effective electricity for the operation and expansion of the EVRAZ steel mill.
+After the commissioning of the Bighorn solar farm in October 2021, EVRAZ became the first steel mill in North America to largely depend on solar power.

-The solar farm will produce 613,400 megawatt-hours of energy a year, offsetting approximately 90% of the steel mill’s annual electricity demand.
+The solar farm is expected to produce 613,400 megawatt-hours of energy a year, offsetting approximately 90% of the steel mill’s annual electricity demand.

-The Bighorn solar project is being developed with an investment of $285m raised by Lightsource bp and project investors.
+The Bighorn solar project was developed with an investment of $285m raised by Lightsource bp and project investors.

 Lightsource bp closed the $285m financing package for the project in October 2020.
-The company secured tax equity financing from Bank of America, while debt for the facility is provided by Sumitomo Mitsui Banking Corporation (SMBC), Societe Generale, and Export Development Canada (EDC).
+The company secured tax equity financing from Bank of America, while debt for the facility was provided by Sumitomo Mitsui Banking Corporation (SMBC), Societe Generale and Export Development Canada (EDC).

 Operis conducted a review of the financial model for Lightsource bp for the solar project.
 CohnReznick Capital advised Lightsource bp on the tax equity transaction.

-In addition to Bighorn, Lightsource bp’s solar projects portfolio in the US includes the Impact Solar project (260MW) in Texas, Bellflower Solar project (190MW) and Peony Solar project (315MW) in Indiana, and Elm Branch Solar project (163MW) and Briar Creek Solar project (153MW) in Texas.
+In addition to Bighorn, Lightsource bp’s solar projects portfolio in the US includes the Impact Solar project (260MW), Elm Branch Solar project (163MW) and Briar Creek Solar project (153MW) in Texas, and Bellflower Solar project (190MW) and Peony Solar project (315MW) in Indiana.

-The Conway Solar project (132MW) in Arkansas, Black Bear Solar project (130MW) in Alabama, Penn State project (70MW) in Pennsylvania, Johnson Corner Solar project (27MW) in Kansas, Wildflower Solar project (16MW) in California, Grants & Bluewater Solar project (9MW) in Mexico, and Birch Solar project (375MW) in Ohio, also form part of the company’s US renewable energy portfolio.
+The Conway Solar project (132MW) in Arkansas, Black Bear Solar project (130MW) in Alabama, Penn State project (70MW) in Pennsylvania, Johnson Corner Solar project (27MW) in Kansas, Wildflower Solar project (16MW) in California, Grants and Bluewater Solar project (9MW) in Mexico, and Birch Solar project (375MW) in Ohio also form part of the company’s US renewable energy portfolio.